igalonso/ServerlessOps/README.md

 	ServerlessOps > frontend > front-js > assets.js
 	```
 6. Change the variable api with the URL copied before.
+7. Change the bucket name and confirm the image. (the image should be in the same bucket as the front-end).

 Now we should be able to open the application locally by opening the file:

 ```
 ServerlessOps > frontend > index.html
 ```

 ### Step 3.2: Upload the front-end.

 Now, let's upload this content to S3.